uc-cdis/gen3sdk-python/docs/howto/discoveryMetadataTools.md

 it will automatically read current Discovery metadata and then combine with the file you provide (after applying a prefix to all the columns, if you specify that).

+> Note: This supports CSV and TSV formats for the metadata file

 Let's assume:

 - You don't have the current Discovery metadata in a file locally